spaconference/spa-handbook/call-for-proposals.md

 # Update and activate the CFP on the website

+The CFP is a subsection of the [SPA website](https://github.com/spaconference/spa-website/), made up of the files

+  * lead-a-session.md
+  * info-for-speakers.md
+  * interactivity.md
+  * submission-stages.md
+  * successful-sessions.md

-The CFP is in the spa-website project, in the file [lead-a-session.md](https://github.com/spaconference/spa-website/blob/master/lead-a-session.md).
+The navigation menu for the CFP subsection is in the include file `_includes/lead-a-session-nav.html`.

+To announce a CFP:

+ 1. Ensure these files are up to date and reflect the process and focus of this year's conference.
-Unexclude the CFP files in the _config.yml file to make the CFP visible on the site.
+ 2. Comment out the files in the `exclude` section of the `_config.yml` file, to make the CFP visible on the site.

 # Publicise the CFP